zephyrproject-rtos/zephyr/doc/application/apps_build.rst

 The app development process works best when changes are continually tested.
 Frequently rebuilding with :command:`make` makes debugging less painful as your application becomes more complex.
-It's usually a good idea to rebulild and test after any major changes to source files, Makefiles, .conf, or .mdef.
+It's usually a good idea to rebuild and test after any major changes to source files, Makefiles, .conf, or .mdef.

 .. important::